feathersjs/feathers/docs/guides/basics/services.md

 feathers generate service
 ```

-We will give it the name of `messages` and can confirm everything else with the default:
+We will give it the name `messages` and can confirm everything else with the default:

 ![feathers generate service prompts](./assets/generate-service.png)